-This is an excellent, well run and sociable tournament in which Scottish Thistles have been regular participants, never finishing lower than fourth in the last six years.
+This is an excellent, well run and sociable tournament in which Scottish Thistles have been regular participants, never finishing lower than fourth in the last six years, though in 2018 we sent two teams and only one finished in the top four.
 As with all Scottish Thistles events, everyone is guaranteed a fair share of pitch time.

-There will be a 'cultural visit' for non participants on the Saturday afternoon - details of this are not yet available.
+There will be a visit to the Palais Beaux-Arts in Lille for non participants on the Saturday afternoon.

 Taxis to and from the ground (if there are not enough cars) are an additional expense.
 You should also budget for a taxi to and from the station if you are travelling by train, though you can take public transport at a much lower cost.
 We normally present a bottle of club whisky to each opposing team and to the organisers.

 Matches begin at 13:00 on Friday 15 March and finish at 15:30 on Sunday 17 March.
 The first match on Saturday and Sunday will begin at 09:30.